eltigani-abdallah/Laplateformetracker/README.md

 |                      Class                        |
 +---------------------------------------------------+
 | - id: BIGSERIAL PRIMARY KEY                       |
 | - class_name: VARCHAR(5) NOT NULL UNIQUE          | -- example : T1, 5B, 3A ..
 +---------------------------------------------------+
 ```

 ### Student Table
 The `Student` table contains information about individual students.
 Each student has a unique identifier and various personnal details,
-including their name, age, academic performance...The table also tracks student's active status and timestamps for creation and updates.
+including their name, age...
+The table also tracks student's active status and timestamps for creation and updates.

 ```
 +----------------------------------------------------------------------------------+